 Isn’t that great news?

 Remember those seeds we talked about earlier?
 It takes patience to wait and watch them grow.
 Some days more patience than we think we have inside us!
-But God promises a righteous and peaceful harvest if we stick with it!
+But God promises a righteous and peaceful harvest as we discipline children with grace and truth!

 So, mama.
 I dare you…

 First, print out those Patience Cards.
 Hole punch them and stick them on your fridge or your bathroom mirror.
 Next time you feel your patience about to run out, take a quick glance through them.
 You’ve got this!
 You don’t have to let impatience take control as you parent.
 Remember, “A gentle answer turns away wrath, but a harsh word stirs up anger.”
 Proverbs 15: 1

 Next, don’t keep this mom advice to yourself!
 Would you share this with a mama friend who needs it?
-(And, ahem… Is there any mom who doesn’t struggle with impatience from time to time??)
+(And, ahem… Is there any mom who doesn’t struggle with discipline for kids from time to time??)
 Share on Pinterest, Facebook, or Twitter!
 Let’s do it together, mama!